ISO 45001 Certification

 Step 3 – Internal Audit

-An internal audit aligned with ISO 19011 auditing principles to verify readiness.
+An internal audit aligned with ISO 19011 auditing principles to confirm readiness.

 Step 4 – Management Review